Resources for Our Families

 When will I hear about my confirmation?

-A coordinator will be in touch within two business days of receiving your completed registration package.
+A Program Supervisor will be in touch within two business days of receiving your completed registration package.
 You are not considered to be confirmed in a program unless all information is received by AdaptAbilities.
 Registrations are processed in the order they are received.

 Why do I have to fill out an updated consent form every year?